John Lambert

-Senior Research Scientist, Waymo
+Senior Research Scientist at Waymo

-I am currently a research scientist at Waymo (formerly the Google self-driving car project).
+Bio I am currently a senior research scientist at Waymo (formerly the Google self-driving car project).
 Previously, I spent several years at Argo AI, Intel Labs, and Zillow Research.
 I received my Ph.D. from Georgia Tech, where I was advised by James Hays and Frank Dellaert.
 Prior to joining Georgia Tech, I completed my Bachelor’s and Master’s degrees in Computer Science at Stanford University, specializing in artificial intelligence.

 [My CV]